tobiasunterhauser/azure-ai-foundry-agents-workshop/Hands-On Hacking Session 2/readme.md

 ## What are we building ? 🚀

-Given that hte Travel Booking Agentic System was such a huge success you are tasked with implementing a **Multi-Agent Support System** for Munich Agent Factory GmbH.
+Given that the Travel Booking Agentic System was such a huge success you are tasked with implementing a **Multi-Agent Support System** for Munich Agent Factory GmbH.
 This system will automate and support for and customer service requests regarding purchased orders by orchestrating multiple specialized agents.

 ### Your Implementation Requirements